TreesAtlanta/TreesAtlanta.github.io/README.md

-# ruby-getting-started
+# Trees Atlanta

-A barebones Rails app, which can easily be deployed to Heroku.
+A barebones app used to track tree maintanence in Atlanta.

-This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.
+This application support the (http://treesatlproject.me) - check it out.

 ## Running Locally